Roen-Ro/OABluetooth/README.md

 ## Useage

 OABluetooth is very simple to use, all interfaces you nedd to use are defined in the 3 classes(category) below:
-- `OABTCentralManager`: a class manage peripheral's scan, connection/disconnection, event notify, all featrues and methods are well commented in `OABTCentralManager.h`
+- `OABTCentralManager`: a class manage peripheral's scan, connection/disconnection, event notify.
+All featrues and methods are well commented in `OABTCentralManager.h`
 - `CBPeripheral (OABLE)` the [CBPeripheral](https://developer.apple.com/documentation/corebluetooth/cbperipheral) category implements methods for data write/read/notify and some other useful methods, apis in `CBPeripheral+OABLE.h` are well commented
 - `OABTPort` represents either a type of [CBCharateristic](https://developer.apple.com/documentation/corebluetooth/cbcharacteristic) or a type of[CBDescriptor](https://developer.apple.com/documentation/corebluetooth/cbdescriptor) used for communication with [CBPeripheral](https://developer.apple.com/documentation/corebluetooth/cbperipheral), see comment in `OABTPort.h` file